 These are distressing statistics for parents to take in.
 Even teens showing no overt signs of problematic behavior could be at risk for a variety of dangers associated with underage alcohol consumption.
 With a certain amount of vigilance, and with a fair share of honest and open communication, however, parents can do much for their teens in terms of preventing or addressing an existing drinking problem.

 Signs Your Teen May Be Abusing Alcohol

-It’s no easy task for a parent to accurately detect possible alcohol abuse, even in a teenager that lives under their roof.
-Some of the symptoms of a drinking problem might mimic some signs that might arise for otherwise unrelated causes in this age group.
-Some of these signs include:
+It’s no easy task for parents to accurately detect possible alcohol abuse, even in a teenager who lives under their roof.
+Some of the warning signs to look for that may indicate a potential underage drinking problem may include the following:2,5,6

 Teen Alcohol Abuse Quiz question 2

 - A decline in time spent with family.

 - Weight changes.